NicolaasDC/Immo_Eliza_ML/README.md

 # Installation

-Clone the repository to your local machine Set up your virtual enviroment and install the packages from the requirements.txt file
+Clone the repository to your local machine.
+Set up your virtual enviroment and install the packages from the requirements.txt file

 https://github.com/NicolaasDC/Immo_Eliza_ML